kozeedndnotes/dnd/Wizard Conjuration - Planar Traveler/combat.md

 - Boiling Oil (http://kpogl.wikidot.com/spell:boiling-oil)
     - Yay hazards
 - Vortex Warp (https://dnd5e.wikidot.com/spell:vortex-warp)
-    - Just a really god teleportation spell
+    - Just a really good teleportation spell

 ## 3rd level
 This is unironically the hardest level to choose from as there are so many options for flavor, and also quintessential wizard spells like counterspell.